moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 INSTRUCTIONS FOR DESKTOP 📝
 In order to run it, grab the "NonSteamLaunchers.sh" file and download it.
+Or grab the .desktop file and throw it on the Desktop!

 Please right click and go to properties > permissions and check mark "Is Executable".
 Double Click it and it should run.